coreyval/SamsungScannerTool/README.md

   --icon "assets\icon.ico" ^
   --name "Samsung Scanner Tool" main.py
 ```
 The program will be in the "dist" folder.
+Afterwards, drag the exe file into the parent.
+When you see the icon of the exe file appear, that means you've done it right!